Categorising documentsLast updated: 04 November 2022

 Categories provide a helpful way to group related documents together, categories are similar to but broader than tags.
 Categories allow for a broad grouping of documents, but when you want to describe a document in more specific terms, you would use tags (read more about tagging documents).
 Categories also make it easier for people to find your documents.

 Categories are linked one to one to directories on your server's filesystem.
-If you create a category a corresponding folder will be automatically created for you, unless you specify a custom folder.
+If you create a category a corresponding folder will be automatically created for you.

-The (default) hierarchical list menu type will display a browseable list of categories.
+The hierarchical list block will display a browseable list of categories.
 You see a list of categories and can drill down one level at a time.

-The flat list menu type will display a list of documents, with descriptions, from one or more categories.
-This menu type does not allow creating, editing nor deleting of categories from the frontend of your website
+The flat documents list block will display a list of documents, with descriptions, from one or more categories.
+This block does not allow creating, editing nor deleting of categories from the frontend of your website.

-Navigate to Components > DOCman > Categories in Joomla's administrator interface and click New to open the new category form.
+Navigate to Documents > Categories in Wordpress administrator interface and click New to open the new category form.

 When you add a new category you will be presented with the following screen.